 What is Celiac Disease?

-One in every 100 people suffers from celiac disease, and an estimated 2.5 million American suffer from it without a doctor’s diagnosis.
-The autoimmune disorder flares up every time a person eats gluten — when it enters the system, it triggers an immune system response.
+, and an estimated 2.5 million American suffer from it without a doctor’s diagnosis.
+The autoimmune disorder flares up every time a person eats gluten ? when it enters the system, it triggers an immune system response.
 This reaction negatively affects the small intestine, damaging the villi that line the organ.
 When functioning properly, the villi aid in nutrient absorption so, without them, those with celiac disease don’t get proper nutrition from their food.

 Celiac disease can be the precursor for several other diseases.
 Those with celiac are twice as likely to develop coronary artery disease and four times as likely to suffer from bowel cancer.
 Plus, it can cause other immune disorders, including type I diabetes.
 Others have dealt with migraines, infertility, anemia, epilepsy, and more because of their celiac.